List of top-division football clubs in UEFA countries: France

 France's first football team—Le Havre AC—formed in 1872.
 The first French championship was first held in 1894, but only featured teams from the capital, Paris.
 Between 1896 and 1912, national championships were organised by several competing federations; the first universally recognised national championship took place in the 1912–13 season.
 However, it only lasted two seasons; from the outbreak of the First World War in 1914, French football operated on a regional basis until 1932.
 A national league resumed between 1932 and 1939, and has operated annually since the conclusion of the Second World War in 1945.
 Ligue 1 and its predecessors have featured 20 teams since the 1946–47 season.
 Each team plays the other nineteen sides home and away, and at the end of the season the bottom three teams are relegated to Ligue 2.
 From 2023 to 2024 season, the Ligue 1 was reduced to 18 teams which meant 4 teams were relegated in the 2022–23 season.
-So far, Olympique de Marseille and PSG are the only French club# to have won the UEFA Champions League, in 1993 and 2025.
+So far, Olympique de Marseille and PSG are the only French club# to have won the UEFA Champions League, in 1993 for Marseille and 2025 and 2026 for PSG.

 Clubs and locations as of 2025–26 season: